-Aside from being a safety hazard and eyesore, as the strength of the windowpane is compromised when the glass is broken.
-A shattered windowpane negatively impacts your home’s energy efficiency and your energy bills.
+Aside from being a safety hazard and eyesore, broken glass means the strength of the windowpane is compromised.
 Additionally, if you have a single pane window, your home is directly exposed to the outside air.
 If you have a double or triple paned window, cracked glass will break the seal in between the panes allowing the gas to escape.
+That means your home’s energy efficiency and your energy bills are affected.
 Check the warranty on your windows and see if glass breakage is covered before you start the project.

 Inspect the areas around the window frame for any open cracks, holes, or seams that need to be sealed with caulk.
 These openings not only allow air in and out, decreasing efficiency, they also allow in moisture.
 And moisture leads to mold and mildew.
 In addition to caulking and sealing, you should also weather-strip around each window.
 New weather stripping can be purchased at your local hardware store and is relatively easy to install yourself.

 Before work begins, make sure to ask your window installer what kind of insurance they and the window manufacturer offer before investing in new windows.